-Ans: Sir, terrorism is the use of any method, violent or verbal or symbolic to create terror in the mind of the general population.
-Militancy is the use of the violent method for achieving some political purpose.
+Answer: Sir, terrorism is the use of any method, violent or verbal or symbolic to create terror in the mind of the general population.
+Militancy is the use of a violent method for achieving some political purpose.
 Insurgency is a violent protest against the state or any authority.
-And in the last, fundamentalism is the adherence to an ideology on the exclusion of other ideologies.
+And in the last, fundamentalism is the adherence to ideology on the exclusion of other ideologies.
 It may be based on religion, region, caste, ethnicity or any other thought.

 IAS Interview Questions 7: Why is Lata Mangeshkar called the queen of melody and not the likes of Asha Bhosle and Shreya Ghosal?
 (Munish Sharma, Rank 2, CSE 2013).